-- 6. Door-to-door solicitation creates an unnecessary face-to-face situation for residents who are home in greater numbers due to the closure of schools and businesses, potentially endangering the health of residents.
+- 7. Door-to-door solicitation creates an unnecessary face-to-face situation for residents who are home in greater numbers due to the closure of schools and businesses, potentially endangering the health of residents.
 Under this Order, door-to-door solicitation is prohibited, including the leaving of written materials on the door or mailbox of a residence.
 This provision does not apply to any business in the grocery supply chain or any non-profit providing community resources for those effected by the coronavirus.
-Nothing in this Order prohibits utility companies or government agencies from contacting individuals at their residences to perform their normal business functions. - 7.
-Employers shall not implement any rules making a negative COVID-19 test or a note from a healthcare provider a requirement before a COVID-19 recovered employee can return to work. - 8.
-Under this Order, no person shall sell any of the following goods or services for more than the regular retail price the person charged for the goods or services on March 16, 2020, except where an increased retail price is the result of increased supplier or other costs (including the loss of supplier supporting funds): - a. groceries, beverages, toilet articles, and ice; - b. restaurant, cafeteria, and boarding-house meals; and - c. medicine, pharmaceutical and medical equipment, and supplies. - 9.
+Nothing in this Order prohibits utility companies or government agencies from contacting individuals at their residences to perform their normal business functions. - 8.
+Employers shall not implement any rules making a negative COVID-19 test or a note from a healthcare provider a requirement before a COVID-19 recovered employee can return to work. - 9.
+Under this Order, no person shall sell any of the following goods or services for more than the regular retail price the person charged for the goods or services on March 16, 2020, except where an increased retail price is the result of increased supplier or other costs (including the loss of supplier supporting funds): - a. groceries, beverages, toilet articles, and ice; - b. restaurant, cafeteria, and boarding-house meals; and - c. medicine, pharmaceutical and medical equipment, and supplies. - 10.
 Grocery stores, supermarkets, warehouse stores, hospitals, and medical facilities are experiencing high levels of demand for a large number of products, requiring more deliveries from manufacturers and distribution centers to serve their customers.
 A number of Texas cities and local associations have implemented restrictions on delivery hours to stores to mitigate truck noise and traffic.
-Due to the need to deliver products as quickly and efficiently as possible during this critical timeframe, this Order hereby suspends all delivery hour restrictions for transport to or from any entity involved in the selling or distribution of food products, medicine, or medical supplies in Dallas County for the next 60 days. - 10.
+Due to the need to deliver products as quickly and efficiently as possible during this critical timeframe, this Order hereby suspends all delivery hour restrictions for transport to or from any entity involved in the selling or distribution of food products, medicine, or medical supplies in Dallas County for the next 60 days. - 11.
 Due to increased demand for bath or toilet tissue resulting from stock up buying and individuals who purchase for resale, a mandatory limit on toilet paper sales is instituted until the supply chain meets the demand or two weeks, whichever comes first.
 All sales of bath or toilet tissue occurring in Dallas County are limited to the greater of: (a) twelve (12) rolls per purchase or (b) one (1) package per purchase.
-This provision does not apply to the sale of bath or tissue paper to a government organization or essential business. - 11.
+This provision does not apply to the sale of bath or tissue paper to a government organization or essential business. - 12.
 Due to the public health emergency, the Office of the Dallas County Judge hereby advises the Dallas County Justices of the Peace to suspend eviction hearings and writs of possession for at least the next 60 days to prevent renters from being displaced.
 Nothing in the moratorium relieves tenants of liability for unpaid rent.
-Landlords should cap late fees for delayed payment of rent at fifteen dollars (\$15) per month. - 12.
-If someone in a household has tested positive for coronavirus, the household is ordered to isolate at home.
-Members of the household cannot go to work, school, or any other
+Landlords should cap late fees for delayed payment of rent at fifteen dollars (\$15) per month.

-SUNTY OF DATE OF TEXTS
+SUNTY OF DATE OF TEATS